MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-B-General-Provisions/section-682.200.md

 *Third-party servicer.* Any State or private, profit or nonprofit organization or any individual that enters into a contract with a lender or guaranty agency to administer, through either manual or automated processing, any aspect of the lender's or guaranty agency's FFEL programs required by any statutory provision of or applicable to Title IV of the HEA, any regulatory provision prescribed under that statutory authority, or any applicable special arrangement, agreement, or limitation entered into under the authority of statutes applicable to Title IV of the HEA that governs the FFEL programs, including, any applicable function described in the definition of third-party servicer in 34 CFR part 668; originating, guaranteeing, monitoring, processing, servicing, or collecting loans; claims submission; or billing for interest benefits and special allowance.

-*Totally and permanently disabled.* The condition of an individual who -
+*Totally and permanently disabled.* The condition of an individual who—

-(1) Is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that -
+(1) Is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that—

 (i) Can be expected to result in death;